 Glossopharyngeal neuralgia is characterized by recurrent attacks of severe pain in the 9th and 10th cranial nerve distribution (posterior pharynx, tonsils, back of the tongue, middle ear, under the angle of the jaw).
 Diagnosis is clinical.
 Treatment is usually with carbamazepine or gabapentin.

 Glossopharyngeal neuralgia sometimes results from nerve compression by an aberrant, pulsating artery similar to that in trigeminal neuralgia and hemifacial spasm.
+The nerve may be compressed in the neck by an elongated styloid process (Eagle syndrome).
 Rarely, the cause is a tumor in the cerebellopontine angle or the neck, a peritonsillar abscess, a carotid aneurysm, or a demyelinating disorder.
 Often, no cause is identified.
 The disorder is rare, more commonly affecting men, usually after age 40.

 Symptoms and Signs

-As in trigeminal neuralgia, paroxysmal attacks of unilateral brief, excruciating pain occur spontaneously or are precipitated by certain movements (eg, chewing, swallowing, coughing, talking, yawning, sneezing).
+As in trigeminal neuralgia, paroxysmal attacks of unilateral brief, excruciating pain occur spontaneously or are precipitated when areas innervated by the glossopharyngeal nerve are stimulated (eg, by chewing, swallowing, coughing, talking, yawning, or sneezing).
 The pain, lasting seconds to a few minutes, usually begins in the tonsillar region or at the base of the tongue and may radiate to the ipsilateral ear.
-Occasionally, increased vagus nerve activity causes sinus arrest with syncope; episodes may be very infrequent.
+Occasionally, increased vagus nerve activity causes sinus arrest with syncope; episodes may occur daily or once every few weeks.

 Treatment is the same as that for trigeminal neuralgia (see Treatment).
 If oral drugs are ineffective, local anesthetics can provide relief.
 For example, topical cocaine applied to the pharynx may provide temporary relief, and surgery to decompress the nerve from a pulsating artery may be necessary.
 If pain is restricted to the pharynx, surgery can be restricted to the extracranial part of the nerve.
 If pain is widespread, surgery must involve the intracranial part of the nerve.